 When a load is paid at the time of purchase, it is referred to as a front-end load.
-A load that is paid when the shares are sold is referred to as a back-end load or a contingent deferred sales charge.
-A mutual fund can charge between 4% to 8% on the investment amount, or a flat fee depending on the initial agreement with the mutual fund provider.
+A load paid when shares are sold is referred to as a back-end load or a contingent deferred sales charge.
+A mutual fund may charge between 4% to 8% of the investment amount or a flat fee.

 Load Fund vs. No-load Fund

 The reason why most investors go for load funds, as opposed to no-load funds, is to compensate the financial intermediary who did the research, recommended, and sold the fund to them.
-The financial intermediaries such as brokers and financial planners use their time and expertise to get the best possible fund for their client.
+The financial intermediaries, such as brokers and financial planners, use their expertise to identify the best possible fund for their client.

-In exchange for their skill, the intermediary is paid a commission that is a percentage of the total amount of the investment.
-If an investor possesses the expertise of researching the best investment and making independent decisions on the sale or purchase of mutual fund, then the investor achieves no benefit in buying load funds from a financial intermediary.
+In exchange for their skill, the intermediary is paid a commission.
+If an investor possesses the expertise of researching the best investment and making independent decisions on the sale or purchase of mutual funds, then the investor achieves no benefit in buying load funds from a financial intermediary.

-Most investors prefer no-load funds since the option minimizes expenses and translates to higher returns.
-A no-load fund is a fund that does not charge a load and is sold directly by the mutual fund company.
-No-load funds can be redeemed after a certain duration of time without a sales charge, as is the case with load funds.
+Many investors prefer no-load funds since the option minimizes expenses, which translates to higher returns.
+A no-load fund is a fund that does not charge a load.
+No-load funds can be redeemed after a certain duration of time without a sales charge.

 Types of Load Fund Share Classes